sjspielman/UTbiocomputing2015/Lessons/python1.md

 >>> mybook.write()
 >>> mybook.throw_at_bad_people("Voldemort") # methods might take particular arguments, in this case who we're launching books at
 ```
 As you see, attributes and methods are called after a . at the end of the instance name.
-Unlike attributes, however, end with parentheses.
-Sometimes, methods can take particular **arguments** which relate to their function, for instance when we threw the book at Bob.
+Unlike attributes, however, methods end with parentheses.
+Sometimes, methods can take particular **arguments** which relate to their function, for instance when we threw the book at Voldemort.

 ## Operators